Success of Dubuque's Great Draw event chalked up to team-friendly atmosphere

-Onlookers strolled through an ephemeral art gallery of street paintings on two blocks on West 11th Street, watching artists stain their hands as they adorned the asphalt with multicolored pastel chalk.
+Onlookers strolled through an ephemeral art gallery of street paintings on two blocks of West 11th Street, watching artists stain their hands as they adorned the asphalt with multicolored pastel chalk.

 Proceeds from the Great Draw finance scholarships to graduating high school students who are pursuing post-secondary education in the fine arts.
 This year, students from Dubuque and Jo Daviess County, Ill., high schools will receive financial awards.